ligz08/CHIP-MDHD/Local_module/README.md

 you need ArcGIS and ArcPy available on your computer.
 - Make sure you're running the Python executable that comes with ArcGIS.
 Normally it is in `C:\Python27\ArcGIS10.4\` (or similar)
-- Because ArcGIS is only available on the Windows platform, commands below are written for Windows PowerShell.
+- At the point of writing this, ArcGIS Desktop is only available on the Windows platform.
+All following commands are for PowerShell only.
-PowerShell commands are denoted with a `>` character at the line beginning.
 ---

 First, make sure your default Python executable is the one that comes with ArcGIS.